 For this installment, Diana and I ate at Little Dom’s, which I found to be really quite good.
 Later, joined by Matt, we ate at Fred 62, which is fine, but the massive popularity of which is out of proportion with its quality.

 I've yet to try Vermont, Agave, Tiger Lily, Palermo, Café Los Feliz, California Roll & Sushi Fishi, Yuca’s, Tropicalia, Lucifer’s Pizza, Mustard Seed Café, Robeks Juice, Olive, Simply Thai, Cruzer Pizza, Best Fish Taco in Ensenada, Mother Dough, or Hue Café.

 LOS FELIZ DRINKS

 The bar scene is a little more interesting in Los Feliz.
-Historically, Vida was a hip (before the word was completely abused by knaves) joint in the mid-1990s.
-Then, over the course of two weeks in the 2000s, it seemingly died, was abandoned by the scenesters and it became the Chabaq Jewish Center.
-Tiki Ti opened in 1961 and is a very tiny, popular tiki bar that is only occasionally open.
+Historically, Vida was a hipster (before the word was completely coopted by new knavers and pretendies) joint in the mid-1990s.
+Then, over the course of two weeks in the 2000s, was abandoned by the scenesters and it became the Chabaq Jewish Center.
+Tiki Ti opened in 1961 and is a very tiny, popular tiki bar that is only occasionally open although often unpleasantly smoky.
 I don't know when the Drawing Room opened, but it's a small, unpretentious dive that sometimes has karaoke.
-I once brought the place to its knees with a rendition of Juvie's "Back dat Azz Up."
+I once brought the place to its knees with a rendition of Juvie's "Back Dat Azz Up."
 Across the street is Ye Rustic Inn, which is supposedly British but more like Iowan.
-I've never been to England but my stereotypes about their bars don't involve jersey-clad knuckle-draggers gorging on hot wings and yelling at televised baseball games.
+I've never been to England but my assumptions about their bars don't involve jersey-clad knuckle-draggers gorging on hot wings and yelling at televised baseball games.
 There's also The Rockwell, which is kind of like a gay Papas y Beer without the electric bull.